 Core dump Includes, if available, a core dump of a crashed application.
 Ram dump Includes, if available, a RAM dump of a crashed CSS (co-processor for DECT and media real-time processing).
 Core dump and CSS RAM dump can be used by service personnel for post-mortem debugging.
 Because the file size is several MBytes, not all data can be collected due to limited overall sysdump file size.
 Therefore, these options should be used carefully.
 Last incident sysdump Dump of the last incident.
 Contains only the system memory part that represents the last incident.
+Save settings If the option is activated, the diagnostic file contains the complete backup (default).
+A full backup makes problem resolution faster because all settings are included.
+The option can be deactivated if the client does not want to include such a backup for confidentiality reasons.
+In this case, the check mark must be removed each time a diagnostic file is created.

-- Mark the check mark next to the dump type you want to include. - Click on Download > Select the location where the dump file should be stored using the system file selection dialogue.
+- Mark the check mark next to the dump type you want to include. - Click on Download Select the location where the dump file should be stored using the system file selection dialogue.
 Enter a name for the dump file.
 The file is stored as tar archive.
 The default file name is